Cobra Kai — Season 3 Ends with the Promise of a Sequel

 I feel as though Cobra Kai is the fairy tale reboot that came at the perfect time.

 I know I’m not the only one who’s had more than a healthy amount of time for introspection these past few months.
-As a prisoner in my own living room, Cobra Kai has been a fun and safe way to tackle the notion that sometimes the best thing you can say of a situation is “meh, it is what it is.”
+Like a prisoner in my own living room, Cobra Kai has been a fun and safe way to tackle the notion that sometimes the best thing you can say of a situation is “meh, it is what it is.”

 It actually doesn’t matter that Cobra Kai rips the Karate Kid narrative a new one.
 Who cares if one simple hero is torn down and another more complicated and flawed one is pulled up out of the muck in their place?